-All staff and high school students wear ID badges while on district property and at district events.
+All staff, middle school and high school students wear ID badges while on district property and at district events.

 Closed circuit television

-We have more than 3,500 digital cameras to monitor activity.
+We have close to 4,300 cameras to monitor activity.
 These cameras are on the interior and exterior of every school and allow staff at the district security control center to monitor activities in and around buildings on a 24-hour basis.

-Through this system, we have seen a noticeable decline in vandalism at our schools.
+This system has helped create a decline in vandalism at our schools.
 Captured video images have also aided our investigations into criminal activities in and around our schools.